Check out the new features we released in 2021!

 October 13, 2021

-This releases includes new features for push notification and SMS campaigns: interruption levels (for iOS push notification campaigns), deep linking with SMS shortlinks, and UTM and custom link parameters for SMS shortlinks.
+This releases includes new features for push notification and SMS campaigns: interruption levels (for iOS push notification campaigns), deep linking with SMS shortlinks, and UTM and link parameters for SMS shortlinks.

 Before you can send Time Sensitive notifications, your engineering team will need to add the Time Sensitive Notifications capability to your app in Xcode, and then release a new version.